 Notice that the man’s wife is specifically described as the wife of his “youth.”
 We find this same idea in Proverbs 2:17, which describes the immoral adulteress in this way:

-The “covenant of her God” refers to the marriage covenant the woman once entered.
+The “covenant of her God” refers to the marriage covenant into which the woman had once entered.
 Notice that she entered into that covenant with “the companion of her youth.”
-The picture is one of a young couple getting married and the woman cheating on the man sometime when they get older.
+The picture is one of a couple getting married when they were youths and the woman cheating on the man sometime when they get older.
+As for just exactly what ages constitute the category of “youth,” that’s an answer the Bible doesn’t give us.
+However, my guess is that we’re kind of pushing the boundaries when we classify mid-twenties as “youths.”

-And now let me give you three practical reasons why I believe that getting married in one’s later teens can be a good thing.
-Actually, I didn’t even get these from the Bible.
+Now let me give you three practical reasons why I believe that getting married in one’s later teens can be a good thing.
+While I don’t have chapter and verse to support these, that doesn’t make them wrong.
 They are just real-life facts that back up what the Bible teaches about getting married young.

 Reason #1: It is a biological fact that when a young man or woman hits the teenage years, the urge to have sex increases.